NVIDIA/spark-rapids/docs/dev/README.md

 class constructor should have the `Expression` type.
 This is a little odd because they should all be instances of `GpuExpression` except for `AttributeReference` and `SortOrder`.
-This is needed because `AttributeReference` is weaved into a lot of the magic that is build into Spark expressions.
+This is needed because `AttributeReference` is weaved into a lot of the magic that is built into Spark expressions.
-`SortOrder` is similar as spark itself will insert `SortOrder` instances into the plan automatically in many cases.
-These are both `Unevalable` expressions so they should never be run columnar or otherwise.
+`SortOrder` is similar as Spark itself will insert `SortOrder` instances into the plan automatically in many cases.
+These are both `Unevaluable` expressions so they should never be run columnar or otherwise.
 These `Expressions` should be bound using `GpuBindReferences` which will make sure that all `AttributeReference` instances are replaced with `GpuBoundReference` implementations and everything is